Guides

 • Businesses want directors to have the knowledge and skills necessary to fulfil their roles effectively.

-• CEOs want directors who are knowledgeable about governance and best practices.
+• CEOs want directors who are trained in and knowledgeable about governance and best practices.

-What industry skills are currently in high demand?
+What board member skills are currently in high demand?

 Currently, boards are seeking the following skills: